Cesena, Italy: They have a secret

 Cesena, Italy: Confession

 I confess that I had no idea about this, as the tour leaders were speaking in Italian.
 I tend to be a wanderer with my camera and so I never heard what I am about to tell you.
-They have not even altered the microclimate and conditions of the temperature and humidity of the room, using no electricity, not even a candle since this 1447.
+They have not even altered the microclimate and conditions of the temperature and humidity of the room, using no electricity, not even a candle since 1447.
 I found this out only after reading about the library while doing my research for this article.
-So, now I would like to say that I guess I feel a bit guilty and yet giddy, as I was able to photograph this place for at least 5-7 minutes before the guard came and shooed me out of the room!
-I have read that other writers were not able to obtain any photographs!
-So you should be thrilled to see these here that I took!
+I feel a bit guilty and yet giddy, as I was able to photograph this place for at least 5-7 minutes before the guard came and shooed me out of the room!
+I have read that other writers were not able to obtain any photographs.
+I am thrilled to see the photographs I took I took, as the room was stunning!

 “ In a good bookroom, you feel in some mysterious way that you are absorbing the wisdom contained in all the books through your skin, without even opening them.”